 Eighteenth-century wealthy people who lost a tooth had several options: they could purchase dentures to replace the tooth, or they could opt for the newer method of a tooth transplant.
 Washington, who only had one of his original teeth by the time he became America's first president, tried both options.

-In May of 1784, Washington took nine teeth from several unnamed "negroes."
-Presumably they were his own slaves.
+In May of 1784, Washington took nine teeth from several unnamed "negroes," who were most likely his own slaves.
 French dentist Jean Pierre Le Moyer, a specialist in tooth transplants, visited Mount Vernon several times between 1784 and 1788, and Washington's own letters hint that he underwent a tooth transplant in 1784, the same year he bought the teeth.
 That year, he told his former clerk Richard Varick: "I confess I have been staggered in my belief in the efficacy of transplantion."
 If the transplant didn't take, that might explain why Washington turned to dentures once he became president.

 In Washington's day, many dentures included human teeth - for people who could afford them.
 Dentists like John Greenwood, the president's dentist, paid good money for human teeth.
 Greenwood posted an advertisement for "Live teeth," offering "a guinea each."